Walker123-coder/Code-quiz/README.md

 3. if u get an answer wrong time will get subtracted.
 4. if u get an answer right time will be added on.
 5. if u fail too many questions the time will stop declaring game over.
-6. if u get all questions right u will be declared winner
+6. if u get all questions right u will be declared winner.

 ## Mock up